ascndia/growtopia-itemid-lua/README.md

 4. basic data structure ( map / struct / object / table in lua )

 ## Getting started
-download the mapper.lua file and paste or write this in at top of your lua script
+download the [mapper.lua](./mapper.lua) file, include it in your working directory then paste or write this at top of your lua script
 ```lua
 local mapper = require('mapper')
 ```